DATA-690-SPRING-2022/Nikhitha_DATA690/World_Development_Explorer/wdx_analysis.md

 # What is it that you are investigating/exploring/analysing (provide sufficient background information)?
-Following extensive analysis to determine which project topics to pursue, I choose to analyze on this topic Agriculture because it is significant economic field in many countries, and agricultural activities provide food and income to large segments of the population.
-In this topic, I would like to discuss about the percent of agricultural land area, land under cereal production and cereal yield across period of time comparing different countries.
-In addition to it I would like to discuss about the male and female employment in agriculture and also agricultural raw material imports and exports.
+Agriculture is a key economic industry in many countries, and agricultural operations offer food and money to huge portions of the population, thus after conducting comprehensive research to select which project ideas to pursue, I chose to investigate on this issue.
+In this topic, I'd want to compare and contrast the percentage of agricultural land area, land under cereal production, and cereal output through time in various nations.
+In addition, I'd want to talk about male and female work in agriculture, as well as the import and export of agricultural raw materials.
 # Why is it important to you and/or to others?
-Analysing this subject is important to me because many people are unaware of how important agriculture is to a country's economy.
-I'd like to give you a comprehensive explanation of agriculture, including how much agricultural land is present, how much land produces cereals, and how agricultural productivity is measured.
+Many people are unaware of how essential agriculture is to a country's economy, therefore I think it's crucial to investigate this topic.
+I'd want to give you a thorough overview of agriculture, including how much agricultural land there is, how much land produces grains, and how agricultural productivity is calculated.
 # What questions do you have in mind and would like to answer?
-Few of the questions I'm thinking about and would like answer are:
+The overall quantity of agricultural land in each location is one of the topics I'm thinking about and would like answered.
-1. The total amount of agricultural land in each area.
-2. The area of land used to grow cereals in hectares.
+2. The number of hectares of land utilized to cultivate grains.
-3. Per hectare, how many kilograms of cereals are produced?
+3. How many kg of grains are produced per hectare?
-4. Plotting the employment percentage of male and female in agriculture.
+4. Plotting the male and female employment percentages in agriculture.
 5. The total agricultural raw material imports and exports in each country.
 # Where do you get the data to help answer your questions?
 Datasets can be downloaded from World Development Explorer (WDX).
 As most of the data is available in datasets, it would be easier for processing the data.